oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * SHOULD respond with the 501 response code.
 * SHOULD respond with ‘Target type not supported’ in the  status text.
 * MAY respond with the 500 status code.

-#### 2.3.1.2 ‘Allow ipv6_connection’
-The ‘allow ipv6_connection’ command is OPTIONAL for openc2 producers implementing the SLPF.
-The ‘allow ipv6_connection’ command is OPTIONAL for openc2 consumers implementing the SLPF.

-The command permits traffic that is consistent with the specified ipv6_connection.
-A valid ‘allow ipv6_connection’ command has at least one property of the ipv6_connection populated and may have any combination of the five properties populated.
-An unpopulated property within the the ipv6_connection target MUST be treated as an ‘any’.

-Products that receive but do not implement the ‘allow ipv6_connection’ command:

-* MUST NOT respond with a OK/200.
-* SHOULD respond with the 501 response code.
-* SHOULD respond with ‘Target type not supported’ in the  status text.
-* MAY respond with the 500 status code.

-#### 2.3.1.3 ‘Allow ipv4_net’
-The ‘allow ipv4_net’ command is OPTIONAL for openc2 producers implementing the SLPF.
-The ‘allow ipv4_net’ command is OPTIONAL for openc2 consumers implementing the SLPF.

-The command permits traffic as specified by the range of IPv4 addresses as expressed by CIDR notation.
-If the mask is absent (or unspecified) then it MUST be treated as a single IPv4 address (i.e. an address range of one element).
-The address range specified in the ipv4_net MUST be treated as a source OR destination address.

-Products that receive but do not implement the ‘allow ipv4_net’ command:

-* MUST NOT respond with a OK/200.
-* SHOULD respond with the 501 response code
-* SHOULD respond with ‘Target type not supported’ in the status text.
-* MAY respond with the 500 status code.

-#### 2.3.1.4 ‘Allow ipv6_net’
-The ‘allow ipv6_net’ command is OPTIONAL for openc2 producers implementing the SLPF.
-The ‘allow ipv6_net’ command is OPTIONAL for openc2 consumers implementing the SLPF.

-The command permits traffic as specified by the range of IPv6 addresses as expressed by CIDR notation.
-If the mask is absent (or unspecified) then it MUST be treated as a single IPv6 address (i.e. an address range of one element).
-The address range specified in the ipv6_net MUST be treated as a source OR destination address.

 #### 2.3.1.3 ‘Allow ipv4_net’
 The ‘allow ipv4_net’ command is OPTIONAL for Openc2 Producers implementing the SLPF.